 Research Outcome:

 “Continually increase our understanding of the impacts and mitigation options for toxic contaminants.
-Develop a research agenda and further characterize the occurrence, concentrations, sources and effects of mercury, polychlorinated biphenyls (PCBs) and other contaminants of emerging and widespread concern.
+Develop a research agenda and further characterize the occurrence, concentrations, sources and effects of mercury, PCBs and other contaminants of emerging and widespread concern.
 In addition, identify which best management practices might provide multiple benefits of reducing nutrient and sediment pollution as well as toxic contaminants in waterways”

 The TCW identified four monitoring needs associated with the two outcomes:

-Changes to PCBs levels as TMDLs and associated management actions are implemented.
+Changes to PCBs levels as total maximum daily loads (TMDLs) and associated management actions are implemented.

 Changes to mercury as TMDLs and associated management actions are implemented.